Heading to the Great White North? Find out how your U.S. car insurance travels with you across the border into Canada.

 If you tour Canada in a rental car, you'll still have insurance coverage through your U.S. policy.
 We recommend speaking with one of our licensed agents to help ensure you're covered for whatever the open road throws your way.

 What if I'm moving to Canada?

 If you're setting up permanent residence in Canada, you'll have to swap your old U.S. policy for shiny, new Canadian car insurance.
 Luckily, Esurance can make finding great coverage north of the border a snap.
-If you're an Alberta resident, simply get a quick online quote directly with Esurance Canada to start shopping for a policy.
+Simply get a quick online quote with Esurance Canada to start shopping for a policy.

 documents to pack before you drive to canada